csegarragonz/csg-web/index.md

 <img class="profile-picture" src="assets/csg_portrait.png">

-I am a master student in Advanced Mathematics at the **[Master in Advanced Mathematics and Mathematical Engineering (MAMME)](https://mamme.upc.edu)** from the Technical University of Catalonia.
+I am a PhD candidate at the **[Large-Scale Data & Systems Group](https://lsds.doc.ic.ac.uk/)** from the Imperial College London under the supervision of [Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).

-I am doing research for the **Complex Systems Group** of the Institut d'Informatique of the Université de Neuchâtel (IIUN) and for the **Computer Architecture Department** of the Technical University of Catalonia.
+My research interests cover systems, security, containers, and virtualization.

-Lastly, I am part-time building very web-cool things at [Alumniverse](https://alumniverse.com).
+I am also doing research for the **Complex Systems Group** of the Institut d'Informatique of the Université de Neuchâtel (IIUN) and for the **Computer Architecture Department** of the Technical University of Catalonia.

 ---